André van Gyseghem: Return to London

 Between 1933 and 1935 he made several trips to the Soviet Union, including a year's work at Nikolay Okhlopkov's Realistic Theatre in Moscow.
 He attributed much of his own acting expertise to the education he received there.
 He became a member of the Communist Party and president of the Unity Theatre's "Management Committee".

 In 1939 he appeared in a short BBC television play Rehearsal for a Drama.
 In 1944 played Cecil Tempest in the film Candles at Nine, and in 1949 Oblensky in Warning to Wantons.
 In 1953 he played the Stage Door Keeper in The Limping Man.
 Between 1951 and his death in 1979 he appeared in over 50 British television dramas.
 These included in 1963 as Vennekohl in Rudolph Cartier's production of Stalingrad for the BBC's Festival series.
 He appeared in The Adventures of William Tell as the Grand Duke in episode 24, "The Ensign".
+He also appeared in several episodes of the TV series Crown Court as the presiding Judge Mr. Justice Barclay.

-He was one of several Number Twos in the 1960s cult classic television series The Prisoner.
-He played the retiring Number Two in the episode "It's Your Funeral".
+In the 1960s, Van Gyseghem was one of several actors to portray Number Two on the cult classic television series The Prisoner.
+He portrayed the retiring Number Two in the December 1967 episode "It's Your Funeral".
 Van Gyseghem also appeared in an episode of The Saint in 1968 with Roger Moore.